 However, mediation is not like a court or arbitration.
 This means that mediation will not enforce a solution upon the conflicting parties.
 Consequently, if there is no resolution between the two parties, the dispute will remain.

-Mediation allows the two conflicting parties more control over the handling of their dispute and exists as an alternative to formal legal action.
+Mediation allows the conflicting parties more control over the handling of their dispute and exists as an alternative to formal legal action.
 This informal and flexible format also allows for a greater range of solutions than would be available in a court or legal proceeding.
 Further, according to the Australian Mediation Association, mediation is incredibly effective and settles over 85% of disputes between conflicting parties.

 In addition to the format and effectiveness of mediation, there are also financial benefits.
 Mediation is more affordable than legal action and does not require a solicitor to be present.
 What’s more, mediation tends to be an efficient process.
 Most mediation proceedings are settled after the first few sessions, with a solution finalised within thirty days of the original session.

 Finally, the nature of mediation allows for the two parties to continue their relationship, as mediation facilitates direct communication between two parties and requires a solution that is mutually agreed upon.
 The mediator will be aware of behavioural issues that may be hampering an agreement.
 Subsequently, the mediator will aim to set ground rules for discussion between parties or an ‘expected behavioural style’.
 This allows for better conversation to take place, while also preserving and, hopefully, allowing a relationship between the two parties to continue.